|

 CONTEST RULES:

--Write a short story of no more than 8,000 words, that shows the near future (no more than about 50-60 years out) of manned space exploration.
+-Write a short story of no more than 8,000 words, that shows the near future (no

 -No entry fee.
 But please only submit one story...your best one!